 VE3GFN was the ARRL EC for the Toronto area for many years, during which I helped organise the Mississauga derailment/evacuation communications, which was used for 3 days in 1979.
 I was also very active in the National Traffic System for many years, at all levels, all on CW.

 Contesting on CW has been an interest since my early days in ham radio, and has been regenerated with the introduction of computer logging software.

 I entered my first contest in 1956, shortly after I was licensed as VE1ADH.
 In 1958, VE1ADH won the old VE/W contest for the Maritimes section, and acquired his first contest certificate.
 This, with a Hallicrafters SX99 receiver, a Heath DX35 transmitter, wire antennas, and manual logging techniques!

-These two photos show the new Butternut 80M/40M vertical antenna I've recently installed, and the 160 Meter resonator that gets it on the "Top Band".
+The next two photos show the Butternut 80M/40M vertical antenna I've installed, and the 160 Meter resonator that gets it on the "Top Band".
 I'm not prepared to say it is any more effective than the inverted-vee, but in long-haul situations, it is often equal to the vee.
 On 160 Meters, it's a toss-up as to which is better.
 In 160 Meter contests, I now use them both!
 The left - hand photo shows the guying arrangement I've installed on it, including the "truss" that keeps it from blowing over in strong north winds.

 The Elecraft K3 has given me a new band to play with, namely, 6 Meters!

 This was always a "no no" band before, with terrible TVi, but cable television has changed all that!

 I've recently added a Cushcraft 6M 3-element Yagi, on top of my tribander, which puts it at 45 feet in elevation.

 This antenna is proving itself to be a killer on 6 Meters!